Why study Art: Concentration Studio Art at APSU?

 Dr. Tamara Smithers and Professor Ken Shipley offer alternating study abroad trips to Italy in the summer.
 Dr. Smithers takes groups to Rome to study Italian Renaissance art and architecture and Professor Shipley takes groups to Tuscany to study ceramics.

-What do Art: Studio Art majors do after graduation?
+What do Art: Concentration Studio Art majors do after graduation?

 The sky is the limit for professionals with degrees in art.